Vocal Tory right give Rishi Sunak a headache

 Step forward Home Secretary, Suella Braverman, who is giving a speech about immigration.

-Downing Street has signed off what she is going to say, or at least it had last night before some overnight "tinkering" from Mrs Braverman's team that will mean it was sent back to No10 again this morning.
+Downing Street has signed off what she is going to say, or at least it had last night before some overnight "tinkering" from Mrs Braverman's team that will mean it was sent back to No 10 again this morning.

 The argument about immigration matters massively.
 We can expect lots of debate about it in the next 10 days or so.